-Why Major or Minor in Political Science?
+Why Major or Minor in Political Science and Public Administration?

 - Political Official/Representative

 - Law Enforcement (Federal, State, Local)